 With COVID-19 impacting communities around the world, vulnerable populations have become even more at-risk.
 There has been an increase in online exploitation of children as more youth are online and vulnerable to predators who may contact them through gaming and social media.
 With schools and daycares closed, children that once had a safety net away from home are at an increased risk of being home with an abuser and experiencing more frequent and/or severe abuse.
 Globally, youth are being relied on to help work to provide for their families, increasing the risk of child labor.
 Those who were vulnerable before the pandemic are now even more vulnerable as challenges to pay for food, housing, and other basic necessities continue to arise.

 What Can Be Done?

-On July 30th, you can stand against trafficking in with our Engage Together® team and the Justice U™ team when you sign up to receive critical learning tools on LearnWithJusticeU.com.
-The tools and resources you’ll receive will help you move from awareness to action, and with others, make a world of impact.
+You can stand against trafficking with the Engage Together® team and the Justice U™ team by accessing critical learning tools and resources that will help you move from awareness to action, and with others, make a world of impact.